alrichardbollans/spatial-preposition-annotation-tool/README.md

 Therefore, when adding new objects to the scene make sure that is is set to be a rigid body (In the Render view, under physics properties click 'Rigid Body').

+All objects need to have unique names, but Blender will force this anyway.

 ##### Adding new prepositions
 Prepositions are stored in a separate scene (Scene.001).
 In order to add new prepositions you can copy one of the existing prepositions and alter the text.
 To do this: